IINemo/iinemo.github.io/_pages/about.md

 ---

 I am an AI researcher committed to conducting high-impact research in natural language processing and artificial intelligence that drives positive change in the world.
+<br><br>
-At Mohamed bin Zayed University of Artificial Intelligence: MBZUAI (ranked 10th in AI globally), I work in the research group of Prof. Timothy Baldwin on one of the critical challenges in AI -- **LLM reliability**.
+At [Mohamed bin Zayed University of Artificial Intelligence: MBZUAI](https://mbzuai.ac.ae/) (ranked 10th in AI globally), I work in the research group of [Prof. Timothy Baldwin](https://www.linkedin.com/in/timothybaldwin/) on one of the critical challenges in AI -- **LLM reliability**.
-As a team leader, I drive research into robust uncertainty quantification (UQ) methods, aiming to effectively mitigate LLM hallucinations.
+As a team leader, I drive research into robust uncertainty quantification (UQ) methods, aiming to effectively **detect and mitigate LLM hallucinations**.
+Our research aims to increase the applicability of AI technologies in safety-critical areas, such as healthcare and finance, as well as increase the performance of **multi-step reasoning systems such as LLM agents**.
+<br><br>
 My team has created the most comprehensive UQ library for LLMs: [LM-Polygraph](https://github.com/IINemo/lm-polygraph).
-Our research aims to increase the applicability of AI technologies in safety-critical areas, such as healthcare and finance, as well as increase the performance of multi-step reasoning systems such as LLM agents, where each step needs to be accurately evaluated.
+<br><br>
+We have presented our tutorial ["Uncertainty Quantification for LLMs"](https://sites.google.com/view/acl2025-uncertainty-for-llms/) at ACL-2025 in Vienna and will have a 2nd edition at AAAI-2026!

 ## Graduated Students